LDAP

 Using ldapsearch

-To Verify LDAP Configuration
+to Verify LDAP Configuration

 You can use the ldapsearch